Basilica of the National Shrine of the Assumption of the Blessed Virgin Mary: History

 In 1862, while in Maryland during the Civil War's Peninsula campaign, Union General Joseph Warren Revere (grandson of Paul Revere) visited the Basilica.
 General Revere was compelled to convert to Catholicism, and he did so despite the ongoing war.
 On October 19, 1862, Reverend H. B. Coskery baptized Revere at the Basilica.
 Revere's Holy Communion took place on October 26.

 In 1937, Pope Pius XI raised the cathedral to the rank of Minor Basilica.
 It was listed on the National Register of Historic Places in 1969, and two years later was declared a National Historic Landmark.
 In 1993, the United States Conference of Catholic Bishops designated the Basilica as a National Shrine.

 The Cathedral Hill Historic District takes its name from the Basilica's location.

-Many people deemed holy by the Catholic Church are associated with the Basilica, including the Servant of God Mother Mary Lange, Foundress of the Oblate Sisters of Providence, the first order for Catholic nuns of African-American descent; the Blessed Father Michael J. McGivney, founder of the Knights of Columbus, who was ordained at the Basilica in 1877 by Archbishop James Gibbons; and St. John Neumann, who is credited with founding America's Catholic school system.
+Many people deemed holy by the Catholic Church are associated with the Basilica, including the Blessed Foundress of the Oblate Sisters of Providence, the first order for Catholic nuns of African-American descent, Mother Mary Lange; Blessed Michael J. McGivney, founder of the Knights of Columbus, who was ordained a priest at the Basilica in 1877 by Archbishop James Gibbons; and St. John Neumann, who is credited with founding America's Catholic school system.

 The Basilica has welcomed millions of visitors, including Pope John Paul II in 1995, Mother Teresa in 1996, and Ecumenical Patriarch Bartholomew I of Constantinople in 1997.
 The building has also been visited by at least 20 other saints or potential saints.